Generations in touch!

 Here you can find some of the data we gathered in numbers throughout the consortium’s countries.

 On the 9th – 10th of February 2023, all the partners of the United Generations project met in Budapest, Hungary.
 During the meeting, partners discussed …

 On September 22nd, 2022 the team CGE Erfurt e.V. organised a focus group discussion with the target group of the United Generation project.
 For the …

 From the 4th till the 5th of July 2022, the United Generations partners have gathered in Nicosia, Cyprus for the first time in person since …

-The project is implemented in the partnership of six organisations based in Germany, Croatia, Cyprus, Hungary and France, and is co-funded by the European Union.
+The project is implemented in the partnership of seven organisations based in Germany, Croatia, Cyprus, Latvia, Hungary and France, and is co-funded by the European Union.